Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. A Brol Ve's joy when he is always encouraged by the government.

-Now that he is old, his hands and feet are no longer as flexible as before, his singing voice has weakened, but he is still the one who teaches his children and grandchildren in the village how to play gongs, dance xoang, and make musical instruments, especially traditional musical instruments of his people.
-At the age of 70, he is always concerned that children today pay little attention to preserving and protecting the fine traditions of their people, while our Party and State have launched a nationwide movement to preserve and promote traditional national culture, taking local culture as the core in protecting the heritage of the nation.
-Is it because of the needs of today's life with the introduction and interweaving of many cultural values, along with the awareness of preserving cultural values that have not been focused on, that the younger generation pays little attention to this?
+Now that he is old, his hands and feet are no longer as flexible as before, his voice has weakened, but he is still the one who teaches his children and grandchildren in the village how to play gongs, dance xoang, and make musical instruments, especially traditional musical instruments of his people.
+At the age of 70, he is always concerned that children today pay little attention to preserving and protecting the fine traditions of their people, while our Party and State have launched a movement for the whole people to preserve and promote traditional national culture, taking local culture as the core in protecting the heritage of the nation.
+Is it because of the needs of today's life with the introduction and interweaving of many cultural values, along with the awareness of preserving cultural values that have not been focused on, that the younger generation pays little attention to this matter?

 In recognition of his great contributions, in 2013, the Ministry of Culture, Sports and Tourism awarded him a Commemorative Medal for his many contributions to the development of Culture, Sports and Tourism.

-In 2024, the Photo and Video Contest "Happy Vietnam - Happy Vietnam" continues to be organized by the Ministry of Information and Communications in coordination with the Vietnam Association of Photographic Artists on the website. https://happy.vietnam.vn is open to all Vietnamese citizens and foreigners aged 15 and over.
+In 2024, the Photo and Video Contest "Happy Vietnam - Happy Vietnam" will continue to be organized by the Ministry of Information and Communications in coordination with the Vietnam Association of Photographic Artists on the website. https://happy.vietnam.vn is open to all Vietnamese citizens and foreigners aged 15 and over.
 The contest aims to honor individuals and groups with positive information products, making practical contributions to the propaganda and promotion of a beautiful image of Vietnam to the world.
 Thereby helping people in the country, compatriots abroad and international friends access authentic images of the country, Vietnamese people, Vietnam's achievements in ensuring human rights, towards a happy Vietnam.
-Each contest category (photo and video) has the following prizes and prize values: - 01 Gold Medal: 70,000,000 VND - 02 Silver Medals: 20,000,000 VND - 03 Bronze Medals: 10,000,000 VND - 10 Encouragement Prizes: 5,000,000 VND - 01 most voted work: 5,000,000 VND The winning authors will be invited by the Organizing Committee to attend the Announcement Ceremony and Award Ceremony and Certificate on live television of Vietnam Television.
+Each contest category (photo and video) has the following prizes and prize values: - 01 Gold Medal: 70,000,000 VND - 02 Silver Medals: 20,000,000 VND - 03 Bronze Medals: 10,000,000 VND - 10 Encouragement Prizes: 5,000,000 VND - 01 most voted work: 5,000,000 VND The winning authors will be invited by the Organizing Committee to attend the Announcement and Award Ceremony and Certificate on live television of Vietnam Television.

 Vietnam.vn